f5devcentral/sslo-script-tools/internal-layered-architecture/README.md

   - Transparent forward proxy
   - Explicit forward proxy (proxy in front)
-  - Explicit forwward proxy (proxy in back)
+  - Explicit forward proxy (proxy in back)

 #### Transparent Forward Proxy
 In a transparent forward proxy, the steering VIP and SSL Orchestrator topologies are all configured as transparent forward proxy, and the steering VIP simply forwards traffic based on traffic match to a specific internal topology function.
 Under the **transparent-proxy** subfolder are two iRules.
-The **SSLOLIB** iRule is a library rule, and the
+The **SSLOLIB** iRule is a library rule, and the **sslo-layering-rule** is the iRule that's applied to the steering VIP and calls the library iRule functions.

 - **Step 1**: Import this SSLOLIB iRule (name "SSLOLIB")